-For our tests we chose different uniformly sized grids and added noise onto each control-point to simulate different starting-conditions.
+For our tests we chose different uniformly sized grids and added noise onto each control-point3 to simulate different starting-conditions.

-&lt;sup>2One example would be, when parts of an algorithm depend on the inverse of the minimal right singular value leading to a division by 0.
+2One example would be, when parts of an algorithm depend on the inverse of the minimal right singular value leading to a division by 0.

-&lt;sup>3For the special case of the outer layer we only applied noise away from the object, so the object is still confined in the convex hull of the control-points.
+3For the special case of the outer layer we only applied noise away from the object, so the object is still confined in the convex hull of the control-points.

-4 Scenarios for testing evolvability criteria using FFD
+4 Scenarios for testing evolvability-criteria using FFD

-In our experiments we use the same two testing-scenarios, that were also used by [1].
-The first scenario deforms a plane into a shape originally defined in [18], where we setup control-points in a 2-dimensional manner and merely deform in the height-coordinate to get the resulting shape.
+In our experiments we use the same two testing-scenarios, that were also used by Richter et al.[1] The first scenario deforms a plane into a shape originally defined by Giannelli et al.[18], where we setup control-points in a 2-dimensional manner and merely deform in the height-coordinate to get the resulting shape.